 To supply large quantities of grapes for high-volume production, vineyards need to use mechanical harvesters.
 The machine goes over the vines and shakes the bunches, making grapes drop into the bin.
 Harvesters are highly efficient machines, and this process happens at a very high speed.
 The main advantage of the mechanical harvester is its throughput – it can work around the clock and collect as much as 200 tonnes of grapes per day.
 It main disadvantage is that automatic sorters can’t tell the difference between healthy, ripe berries and unripe or damaged ones.
 Machines are able to separate some of – but not all – foreign objects such as stems, leaves, dirt and insects.

-Why premium winemakers choose to hand-pick only 1-2 tonnes of grapes per day
+Why premium winemakers choose to hand-pick less than 1 tonne of grapes per day

 In contrast, even the most experienced farmer picking grapes by hand can only harvest 1-2 tonnes of grapes per day.
+In hilly areas of Barolo, Barbaresco, Chianti Classico etc., the daily harvest is less than 1 tonne.
 It sounds crazy why would anyone choose to reduce the output so much?
 We spoke to winemakers, and it turns out, there are good reasons for that.

 First, the pickers need to use their judgement to only collect ripe and healthy grapes, a process called “first selection”.
 The machine can’t do this: it’s designed to pick all the grapes as quickly as possible.
 This is a very important factor for grapes that ripen unevenly, like Sangiovese, or Zinfandel (also known as “Primitivo” in Italy), which often has ripe and green grapes on the same bunch.
 The worker has to go through the vineyard several times, picking grapes as they reach the perfect ripeness level.
 This is time-consuming, and people need to be paid a wage – so it’s costly too.